eliekawerk/udacity/Self-Driving Car Engineer Nanodegree/AdvancedLaneLines-P4/README.md

 The code for Lane Mask Generation is contained in [mask_generator.py](https://github.com/srikanthpagadala/udacity/blob/master/Self-Driving%20Car%20Engineer%20Nanodegree/AdvancedLaneLines-P4/source_code/mask_generator.py).
 It combines various techniques like sobel operations, color transforms, gradients, color extraction and noise reduction to generate an image mask.
 Through a lot of trial and error, various thresholds are chosen. `generate_lane_mask()` function in lines 113 through 147 is the entry point.
 It makes use of other helper functions in the same file to generate the combined mask image.
 Following is a brief description of each sub-step in order of execution:

 - **Color Channel Selection:** An averaged gray scale image from the U and V color channels of the YUV space and also the S channel of the HLS space is used as input.
-Through some experimentation these channels were found to have brighter and clearer lane edges.
-(Lines 120 through 125)
+Through some experimentation these channels were found to have brighter and clearer lane edges. (lines 120 through 125)

 - **Sobel Operation:** This detects edges by computing approximate gradient of the image intensity function.
-It is applied in both x and y directions and combined to keep pixels that appear in both results and over certain threshold.
-(Lines 7 through 24)
+It is applied in both x and y directions and combined to keep pixels that appear in both results and over certain threshold. (lines 7 through 24)

-- **Gradient Magnitude & Direction:** The magnitude and direction of the gradient is calculated and combined by keeping only pixels within respective thresholds.
-(Lines 26 through 49)
+- **Gradient Magnitude & Direction:** The magnitude and direction of the gradient is calculated and combined by keeping only pixels within respective thresholds. (lines 26 through 49)

-- **Color Isolation:** Through basic color thresholding yellow lane pixels are isolated.
-(Lines 62 through 71)
+- **Color Isolation:** Through basic color thresholding yellow lane pixels are isolated. (lines 62 through 71)

-- **High Intensity Detection:** In order to make process more resilient against different lighting conditions, all the pixels which have values above a given percentile are isolated.
-(Lines 85 through 94)
+- **High Intensity Detection:** In order to make process more resilient against different lighting conditions, all the pixels which have values above a given percentile are isolated. (lines 85 through 94)

-- **Noise Reduction:** Used a 2d filter to reduce the noise in the image.
-(Lines 97 through 110)
+- **Noise Reduction:** Used a 2d filter to reduce the noise in the image. (lines 97 through 110)

-In the end, the results are combined through a bitwise OR operation to get the final lane mask.
+In the end, the results are combined through a bitwise OR operation to get the final lane mask. (lines 138 through 143)

 ![combined_mask](output_images/combined_mask.png)